-This topic provides general guidelines and recommendations for implementing Optimizely Commerce solutions, and modifying the back-end Commerce Manager system.
+This topic provides general guidelines and recommendations for implementing Optimizely Commerce solutions.
 The recommendations are based on common scenarios and input from implementation projects.

 The purpose of these guidelines is to ensure stability and the best possible performance for your Commerce implementation.
 Most projects, especially first-time projects done by development teams with limited Commerce experience, are better off following proven recommendations to avoid mistakes, technical debt, as well as performance and scalability issues.